xavi-mat/simplertf/README.md

 Simple RTF creator.

 Python module to create simple rtf documents.
-Main 'Rtf' class defines objects where add paragraphs, footnotes, and text with different formatting options.
+Main 'RTF' class defines objects where add paragraphs, footnotes, and text with different formatting options.
 Properties of paper size and margins are also supported.
 By Xavimat.